SC5/serverless-deployment-ansible/README.md

 1. Build Dockerfile with `./scripts/build-docker.sh`
 2. Run `./.deploy.sh`

+To deploy certain version, use environmental variable `SERVICE_VERSION`.
+If version is not defined it fallbacks to latest version.

 ### Jenkins

 When using Jenkins on AWS EC2, the role of the instance needs to have permissions to deploy CloudFormation stacks, create S3 buckets, IAM Roles, Lambda and other services that are used in Serverless service.